PixelCoreApp/challenges/README.md

 3. **Search & Filtering**
    - Implement a search bar to filter products by name
-   - Add category filters
-   - Add price range filters
+   - Add price range filters (optional)
-   - Implement sort functionality (price, rating)
+   - Implement sort functionality by price or rating (optional)

 4. **UI/UX**
    - Create a responsive layout that works on both phone and tablet